Algebraic-Dynamical Perturbation Theory of Large-$U$ Hubbard Models. Single Particle Spectrum of Antiferromagnetic Mott

 The mechanism of high \(T_c\) superconductivity in cuprates\cite{bednorz-1986-possib-hight} is one of the most challenging problems in modern condensed matter physics.
-Although they are generally three-band, charge transfer insulators\cite{Zaanen1985}, it is widely accepted that the mechanism is rooted in the physics of doped antiferromagnetic (AFM) Mott insulators\cite{Lee2006}, which can be adequately described by single band Hubbard models (HM)\cite{hubbard-1963-elect-correl,arovas-2022-hubbar-model} with a large onsite repulsion \(U\).
+Although they are generally three-band, charge transfer insulators\cite{zaanen-1985-band-gaps}, it is widely accepted that the mechanism is rooted in the physics of doped antiferromagnetic (AFM) Mott insulators\cite{lee-2006-dopin-mott-insul}, which can be adequately described by single band Hubbard models (HM)\cite{hubbard-1963-elect-correl,arovas-2022-hubbar-model} with a large onsite repulsion \(U\).

 However, despite its seemingly simplicity, we still do not have a well-controlled and comprehensive analytic theory for the strong coupling limit of the HM, except for some aspects of its properties.
 For example, the AFM order at half-filling was long established through the superexchange mechanism \cite{anderson-1950-antif}.
-But incorporation of antiferromagnetism within a systematic solution of HM on equal footing with charge dynamics, often through slave particle constructions\cite{kotliar-1986-new-funct,Florens2002,yoshioka-1989-slave-fermion,han-2019-finit-temper,ding-2019-effec-exchan}, appears to be difficult and remains unsolved to this day.
-Lacking a proper theory for AFM Mott states hinders further study for the doped cases.
-In fact, even theoretical understanding for single\cite{ye-2013-visual-atomic,ding-2018-local-densit} or a few impurities\cite{cai-2016-visual-evolut} proves to be difficult in the absence of such a theory.
+But incorporation of antiferromagnetism within a systematic solution of HM on equal footing with charge dynamics, often through slave particle constructions\cite{kotliar-1986-new-funct,yoshioka-1989-slave-fermion,han-2019-finit-temper,ding-2019-effec-exchan,florens-2002-quant-impur}, appears to be difficult and remains unsolved to this day.
+This causes difficulty in understanding various important spectral features of the AFM Mott insulating state observed in experiments and/or numerics, including the magnetic blueshift of the Mott gap and the waterfall-like band in parent compounds of cuprate superconductors.
+Lacking a proper theory for AFM Mott states also hinders further study for the doped cases, which is believed to be relevant to high-temperature superconductivity.
+In fact, even theoretical understanding for single\cite{ye-2013-visual-atomic,ding-2024-local-densit} or a few impurities\cite{cai-2016-visual-evolut} proves to be difficult in the absence of such a theory.